giancarlo/qslogo/README.txt

 I. TO BUILD

-I.1 Modify logo.pro

-Before running qmake you need to set the BOOST variable with the location of your BOOST include files.

-I.2 Run Qmake
+I.1 Run Qmake

 qmake BOOST=/location/of/boost/dir

-I.3 Run make or nmake or other
+I.2 Run make or nmake or other

 make

-I.4 Enjoy
+I.3 Enjoy

 II.
 Installation